Fauli/self-hosting/README.md

 # Physical Network

-Since I moved into a house with 4 stories (incl. basement) I had to also re-thing my physical setup.
+Since I moved into a house with 4 stories (incl. basement) I had to also re-think my physical setup.
 Below is the final design.

 ![Network Diagram](.attachements/home-network.drawio.png)